Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Hydrodynamic description of waves in V/A/H fluids

 The non-conservation of a charge $Q$ and the corresponding charge current $\bs J$ is often implemented in the relaxation time approximation:

 where the relaxation rate is given by the appropriate relaxation time scale $\tau$.
-Equation~\eqref{eq:dis1} breaks Lorentz symmetry, thus indicating that the charge relaxation occurs only in the presence of matter and/or in thermal background.
+In order to preserve Lorentz symmetry, the charge on the right hand side of Eq.~\eqref{eq:dis1} must be obtained via contraction with the fluid four-velocity, $Q = u_\mu J^\mu$, thus indicating that the charge relaxation occurs only in the presence of matter and/or in thermal background.

 It is understood that Eq.~\eqref{eq:dis1} holds in the vicinity of charge neutrality, where $Q \rightarrow \delta Q$ represents a small charge fluctuation around an otherwise uncharged background state.
 Large (persistent) departures from $Q = 0$ may be possible only in a far-from-equilibrium system, where the hydrodynamic description considered in this paper may not necessarily hold.
 Indeed, we are relying on a grand-canonical ensemble description of the system, where a chemical potential $\mu$ describes charge imbalance, and such a chemical potential only makes thermodynamic sense if the charge $Q$ is (approximately) conserved.
 Introducing the charge susceptibility, $\chi = \partial Q / \partial \mu$, Eq.~\eqref{eq:dis1} can be rewritten as